I can hear the angels

 - It makes a great dog bed.
 Your cat might like it as well.
 I don’t know.
 It’s a cat.

 - Do you play darts?
-Put it under the dart board.
+Put it on the floor under the dart board.
 That way, if the darts fall, they won’t damage the floor.
-Or, if it a tile floor, it protects the darts.
+Or, if a tile floor, it protects the darts.

 - GIANT PIN CUSHION.

 - A great addition to the children’s table at holiday family dinners.
 No more phone-books.

 - Those pesky winter drafts won’t be a problem anymore.
 Nothing will get under the door with a meditation cushion shoved under it.

 - Cold floor?
 Don’t like slippers or socks?
 Put it in front of your chair to keep your tootsies warm.